 At Bridgelea we are designers and technologists!
-We want our children to love Design and Technology.
+We want our children to love Design and Technology (DT).
 We want to provide the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
-We want them to have no limits to what their ambitions are and grow up wanting to be architects, graphic designers, chefs or carpenters.
-The Design and Technology curriculum has been carefully crafted so that our children develop their design and technology capital.
+We want them to have no limits on what their ambitions are and grow up wanting to be architects, graphic designers, chefs, or carpenters.
+The DT curriculum has been carefully crafted so that our children develop their design and technology capital.
 We want to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own designs.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of DT.
-Pupils need opportunities to learn about the designers, architects and engineers who have shaped our world.
-We want our children to remember their DT lessons in our school, to cherish these memories and embrace the DT opportunities they are presented with!
+Pupils need opportunities to learn about the designers, architects, and engineers who have shaped our world.
+We want our children to remember their DT lessons in our school, to cherish these memories, remember what they have learned, and embrace the DT opportunities they are presented with!

 The Design and Technology curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient.

 We want to equip them with not only the minimum statutory requirements of the Design and Technology National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 For example, we have a developing outdoor space where the children frequently visit, cultivate and harvest what they grow every year.

 We want our children to use the vibrancy of Manchester and the surrounding areas to learn from other cultures, respect diversity, and co-operate with one another.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.